6 December, 2016

 At the beginning of the new millennium, Luxembourg’s government identified key sectors of the economy for priority development: ICT, biotech, greentech and logistics.
 These sectors are, in fact, inter-linked as they require a state-of-the-art, connected, powerful and secure digital infrastructure.
-The ICT sector acts also as a strong enabler for the other sectors.
-To this end, Luxembourg started in 2005 to make strategic infrastructure investments in connectivity and data centers.
-Now, the country is connected to all major European PoPs through high-bandwidth, high-speed fiber networks and it houses world-class data centers – including certified Tier IV facilities.
+The ICT sector also acts as a strong enabler for the other sectors.
+To this end, Luxembourg started in 2005 to make strategic infrastructure investments in connectivity and data centres.
+Now, the country is connected to all major European PoPs through high-bandwidth, high-speed fibre networks and it houses world-class data centers – including certified Tier IV facilities.

 The country also established a regulatory and legislative framework adapted to the unique challenges posed by the digital economy.
 Take data security and privacy, for example, where Luxembourg stands out with regulatory safeguards that ensure the highest level of protection.